Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Experiments

-\subsubsection{Quantitative Evaluation}
+\subsubsection{Quantitative Evaluation.}

-To assess the quality of our generated motion sequences, for the lack of ground-truth animal motion capture data, we introduce a proxy metric, bi-directional Motion Chamfer Distance (\textbf{MCD}), computed between a set of generated motion sequences projected to 2D and the annotated keypoint sequences in APT-36K~\cite{yang2022apt}.
-Specifically, we randomly sample from the learned motion latent space and generate $1,400$ motion samples, each consisting of 10 frames of articulated poses projected to 2D.
-For the pose in each frame, we apply the same mapping function described previously to align with the the GT keypoints.
-To compute MCD, each GT keypoint \emph{sequence} in the test set, we find the closest generated motion \emph{sequence} measured by keypoint MSE averaged across all frames, and vice versa for each generated sequence.
-In essence, MCD measures the fidelity of motion generation by comparing the distribution of generated motions to that of the real motion sequences in videos.
-We compare the results generated by different variants of the model in \Cref{tab:rebuttal_gen}.
-In summary, when combined with the motion VAE pipeline, training on the new video dataset with the temporal constraints improve the fidelity of the generated motion sequences.
+Further assessing the quality of the generated 3D motions quantitatively is difficult due to the lack of (1) ground-truth measurements of 3D animal motions, and (2) robust evaluation metrics for generative models.
+To evaluate and compare different variants of our model, we design a new metric, bi-directional Motion Chamfer Distance (\textbf{MCD}), computed between a set of generated motion sequences projected to 2D image space and a set of 2D keypoint sequences annotated from videos in APT-36K~\cite{yang2022apt}.
+Since the skeleton automatically discovered by our model is different from the 17 keypoints annotated in APT-36K, we first perform 3D reconstruction on all the images in APT-36K, and optimize a linear transformation that maps the 2D projections of the predicted 3D joints to the annotated 2D keypoints following~\cite{kanazawa18cmr}.
+To compute MCD, we generate $1,400$ random motion sequences by sampling from the learned motion VAE, each consisting of $10$ frames of 3D articulated poses.
+We then project these generated 3D poses to 2D using the viewpoints estimated from APT-36K, and apply the previously optimized transformation to align with the annotated keypoints.
+For each annotated keypoint \emph{sequence} in the test set, we find the closest generated motion \emph{sequence} measured by keypoint MSE averaged across all frames, and vice versa for each generated sequence.
+We then compute MCD based on the MSE between the closest sequence pairs.
+In essence, MCD measures the fidelity of generated motions by comparing the sampled distribution to that of the real motion sequences annotated from videos. \Cref{tab:motion_gen} compares the results of our final model with two ablated variants.